 - 1 ½ Tbsp oil

 - 1 tsp rice wine vinegar

-1 teaspoon cornstarch (mixed with 1 teaspoon water)
+- 1 tsp cornstarch (mixed with 1 tsp water)

-Heat 1 ½ tablespoons of oil in your wok or sauce pan.
+- Heat 1 ½ Tbsp of oil in your wok or sauce pan.
 Add garlic and ginger and stir fry for 30 seconds.
 Add salt, honey, vinegar, and water.
 Mix well.
-Combine 1 teaspoon of water with 1 teaspoon of cornstarch.
+Combine 1 tsp of water with 1 tsp of cornstarch.
 Add to the sauce and Simmer for 2 minutes.